 The Samsung Galaxy Buds FE Truly Wireless are budget-friendly noise cancelling (ANC) earbuds.
-They're more affordable than the Samsung Galaxy Buds2 Truly Wireless but have fewer features than other models in the lineup, so you won't find head tracking features or multi-device pairing.
-Still, you can expect Samsung's hallmarks, like a neutral sound profile, solid noise cancelling (though nothing that blows their competitors out of the water), and Samsung-specific features like Seamless codec support for streaming higher-quality audio.
+They're more affordable than the Samsung Galaxy Buds2 Truly Wireless but have fewer features than other models in the lineup, so you won't find head-tracking features or multi-device pairing.
+Still, you can expect Samsung's hallmarks, like solid noise cancelling, and Samsung-specific features like manufacturer-dependent codec support for streaming higher-quality audio.

-The Samsung Galaxy Buds FE are great for commute and travel.
-These comfortable buds have noise cancelling and are well-suited for cutting down passenger chatter and the high-pitched hums of fans.
-That said, they do a passable job in reducing rumbly bus and plane engines.
+The Samsung Galaxy Buds FE are great for commuting and travel.
+These comfortable buds have noise cancelling and are well-suited for cutting down passenger chatter, the high-pitched hums of fans, and deeper-pitched noises like engines.
 With their ANC on, they last over six hours continuously, so if you need to top them up, their carrying case holds an extra 3.5 charges.
 They're also well-built and lightweight, making them easy to take with you on the go.

 The Samsung Galaxy Buds FE are great for sports and fitness.
 Unlike other buds from Samsung, they have stability fins, which helps keep them comfortable and in place during workouts.
 While they're also well-built, they're only rated IPX2 for resistance against light rain.

 The Samsung Galaxy Buds FE are Bluetooth-only headphones.
 They have high latency via SBC, which can cause delays between your audio and visuals.
-On the upside, if you're a mobile gamer on a Samsung device, you can benefit from their 'Gaming Mode', which helps lower latency on these devices.
+On the upside, if you're a mobile gamer on a Samsung device, you can benefit from their 'Game Mode,' which helps lower latency on these devices.
 It won't work on other devices, though.

 The Samsung Galaxy Buds FE are truly wireless earbuds; you can't use them wired.